The receptionist–the one who greets the public–is in many ways your most important staffer.

-At this moment, in Tuscaloosa’s First Baptist Church, Barbara Smith is taking the occasional call from an out-of-towner wanting to know if someone on the staff can get them tickets to the Bama-LSU showdown scheduled for Saturday night, November 5.
+Tuscaloosa’s Barbara Smith received the occasional call from an out-of-towner wanting to know if someone on the church staff could get them tickets to the Bama showdown scheduled for the following Saturday night.
 She says, “As if!” and laughs.
-(Tickets are going for thousands of dollars, since these two SEC teams are ranked nationally as 1 and 2.)
+In some cases, tickets go for a thousand dollars.

-Barbara says one person called to ask if the church will be providing child care for those attending the football game that night.
+Barbara says one person called to ask if First Baptist Church will be providing child care for those attending the football game that night.

 Never a dull minute.

 I will never forget a morning in November of 1970 when the pastor of the First Baptist Church of Jackson, Mississippi, was about to interview me for a position on his staff.
 I’d driven down from Greenville that morning, and was waiting in the reception area where Mickey Brunson was plying her craft.
 That morning, I saw the gold standard of church receptionists.
 This lady was warm and sweet to every soul who walked in, sharp and professional and knowledgeable, and as pretty as a movie star.
 After I joined the staff, the Brunsons and McKeevers became great friends, and over the years when she learned we would be back in Jackson even for a night, Mickey always made it a point to call, saying “The Brunson B & B is available.”

 After she left the employment of the church, Mickey did the same work at the Baptist Medical Center up the street and became their greatest employee.
 Some years later, I did the funeral of this precious friend.
 And no matter what people say about “St. Peter at the Golden Gates”…..